ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/03b-dijkstras-algorithm.md

 The algorithm follows the same pattern as BFS and DFS: Keep an agenda of edges from visited to unvisited vertices.
 For BFS, the agenda is a stack.
 For DFS, the agenda is a queue.
-For Dijkstra's algorithm, we use a min-priority queue, prioritized by the cost of the path formed from the starting vertex.
+For Dijkstra's algorithm, we use a min-priority queue, prioritised by the cost of the path formed from the starting vertex.

 This requires a little extra book-keeping since the agenda does not simply contain edges, it contains edges with priority values.
 Figure @fig:GraphDijkstra1 illustrates this.
 Note e.g. how in the second step the agenda contains two options for visiting $E$,